-- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on land at Lower Road Teynham - Site CC.
-This work was in connection with Swale Borough Local Plan. - 1.2 Approximately 2.4 hectares of land relating to this area was surveyed in June 1994.
-The survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of 3 borings were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long term limitations on its use for agriculture. - 1.3 The work was carried out by members of the Resource Planning Team in the Huntingdon Statutory Group of ADAS. - 1.4 At the time of survey, the agricultural land use was under oats. - 1.5 Previous ALC field survey work has been carried out nearby at site 23, Swale Borough Local Plan (Ref.
-No. 2011/127/92). - 1.6 The distribution of the grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
-The map has been drawn at a scale of 1:10,000.
+- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on land at Teynham East 2 Site II This work was in connection with the Swale Borough Local Plan - Approximately 2 0 hectares of land relating to this area was surveyed in June 1994 The survey was undertaken at a detailed level of approximately one boring per hectare A total of 2 borings were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988) These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long term limitations on its use for agriculture - 1 3 The work was carried out by members of the Resource Planning Team in the Huntingdon Statutory Group of ADAS - 1 4 At the time of the survey the agricultural land use comprised an orchard - Previous ALC field survey work has been carried out nearby at site 23 Swale Borough Local Plan (Ref No 2011/127/92) - The distribution of the grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
+The map has been drawn at a scale of 1 10 000.
 It is accurate at this scale but any enlargement would be misleading.
 This map supersedes any previous survey information for this site.

-Table 1 : Distribution of Grades and Subgrades Grade Area (ha) % of Site % of Agricultural Area 2 Total 2.4 2.4 ha 100 100% 100 100% (2.4 ha)
+Table 1 Distribution of Grades and Subgrades

+Grade Area (ha) % of Site % of Agricultural Area

+2 2 0 100 100

+Total 2 0 ha 100% 100% (2 0 ha)

-- 1.7 A general description of the grades, subgrades and land use categories is provided in Appendix 1.
-The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.8 The land quality on the site has been classified as grade 2 (very good quality land) as a result of minor droughtiness limitations.
+A general description of the grades subgrades and land use categories is provided in Appendix 1.
+The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield.

+The land quality on the site has been classified as grade 2 (very good quality agricultural land) as a result of minor droughtiness and wetness/workability limitations